juliangut/docker-phpdev/README.md

 ## Extending the image

-The image comes with just the minimum PHP extensions, you most probably will need more.
+The image comes with just the minimum PHP extensions, you most probably will need more

 ```
 FROM juliangut/phpdev:latest